emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 kubectl cluster-info dump --namespace kube-system | grep authorization-mode
 ```

 If you see something like `--authorization-mode=Node,RBAC` in the output, then RBAC is enabled.
-The majority of current hosted Kubernetes providers (such as GKE) create
-clusters with RBAC enabled by default, and unfortunately the above command may not return any information indicating this.
+The majority of current hosted Kubernetes providers (such as GKE) create clusters with RBAC enabled by default, and unfortunately the above command may not return any information indicating this.
-u

 **Note:** If you're using Google Kubernetes Engine with RBAC, you'll need to grant permissions to the account that will be setting up the Ambassador API Gateway.
 To do this, get your official GKE username, and then grant `cluster-admin` role privileges to that username:

 ```shell